 These dogs are mellow most of the time, but they will have bursts of energy.
 They are great for the person who wants a hands-on role in training and teaching; medium-energy dogs are good at almost everything, though they may not be perfect at anything.
 If you want a dog to go running with or to play with at the park, but you’re not looking for exceptional physical talent, then one of these may be your best choice.
 Most people will do very well with a medium-energy dog.

 How to spot a medium-energy dog: When you first meet an untrained level two dog, you are likely to encounter some jumping.
 Don’t be turned off by this, as a dog who jumps or seems a bit pushy is simply a dog who wants to interact with you.
 Medium-energy dogs typically enjoy socializing and playing casual or even sustained games of chase with other dogs.
 They may also have occasional periods of barking or racing around the house, but they’ll calm down fairly naturally after five to 10 minutes without a ton of encouragement from you.
+Before you take home any pet, it’s important to know what it eats.
+Find out if cats can eat dog food.

 High-Energy Dogs: Level Three

 Without regular exercise, high-energy dogs are always raring to go; they can play all day and night.
 Generally speaking, the more energy a dog has, the more teachable he is.
 You’d be shocked by what some level three dogs can learn: riding bikes, walking on their front paws, and leaping off docks without fear, to name a few.
 However, you’ve got to dedicate a lot of time to making sure these dogs get plenty of mental and physical exercise—if you don’t, all that pent-up energy can lead to destructive behaviors, and training can become very challenging.
 High-energy dogs are typically best for a person who has the time and motivation to commit to some serious training.
+If you’re flying with a pet, be cautious about bringing your high-energy dog.

 How to spot a high-energy dog: Look for the dog who runs up to you and jumps like crazy or insists that you play tug-of-war or fetch by constantly bringing you a toy.
 These dogs usually have a tail that wags at a hundred miles an hour.
 They may stare at you enthusiastically as though they’re saying, “Let’s play!”
 They seem to never tire and will engage with you as long as you’re willing.
 Put a lot of thought into whether or not a level three dog is right for you, as they are generally the highest maintenance of all dogs.